prometheus-operator/prometheus-operator/Documentation/rbac.md

 Because the `Pod` that the Prometheus Operator is running in uses the `ServiceAccount` named `prometheus-operator` and the `RoleBinding` associates it with the `ClusterRole` named `prometheus-operator` it now has permission to access all the resources as described above.

-When creating `Prometheus` objects the procedure looks similar.
+When creating `Prometheus` objects the procedure is similar.
 It starts with a `ServiceAccount`.

 ```yaml
 apiVersion: v1